godotengine/godot-docs/classes/class_surfacetool.rst

 It is very important that vertex attributes are passed **before** the call to :ref:`add_vertex<class_SurfaceTool_add_vertex>`, failure to do this will result in an error when committing the vertex information to a mesh.

+Additionally, the attributes used before the first vertex is added determine the format of the mesh.
+For example if you only add UVs to the first vertex, you cannot add color to any of the subsequent vertices.

 Method Descriptions
 -------------------